-A Durable and broad-based improvement in consumption sectors remain crucial for industrial activity.
-As the retail inflation is moderating this should get reflected in an improvement in consumption.
+Durable and broad-based improvement in consumption sectors remain crucial for industrial activity.
+The consumption scenario remained mixed with urban demand showing resilience while the rural demand continued to lag.
+As the retail inflation is moderating and expectation of a normal monsoon are positives for the overall consumption scenario.